Johnny Ruffo: 2011–2014: record deal, Dancing with the Stars and Home and Away

-In April 2013, Ruffo made his acting debut in the Australian television soap opera Home and Away as Chris Harrington.
+In April 2013, he made his acting debut in the Australian television soap opera Home and Away as Chris Harrington.
 He was initially contracted to appear in 16 episodes, but this was later extended.
-Ruffo's third single "Untouchable" was released on 12 July 2013, and debuted at number 39 on the ARIA Singles Chart.
+His third single "Untouchable" was released on 12 July 2013, and debuted at number 39 on the ARIA Singles Chart.

 2015–2016: Independent Artist: "She Got That O" and "White Christmas"

-In May 2015, Ruffo released his fourth single "She Got That O".
+In May 2015, he released his fourth single "She Got That O".
 It was released independently, but failed to chart.
-On 11 December 2015, Ruffo released a Christmas single, a cover of "White Christmas".
-On 27 April 2016, Channel 7 announced through their Twitter account that Ruffo had left Home and Away to pursue new challenges.
-Ruffo stated, "I've loved my time in Summer Bay.
+On 11 December 2015, he released a Christmas single, a cover of "White Christmas".
+On 27 April 2016, Channel 7 announced that Ruffo had left Home and Away to pursue new challenges.
+He stated, "I've loved my time in Summer Bay.
 There's a lot more coming up for Chris and I hope fans continue enjoying his time on screen."
-Ruffo's final episode of Home and Away screened on 22 September 2016.
-On 10 May 2016, it was announced that Ruffo would be featuring in the Channel Nine miniseries, House of Bond, about former WA businessman Alan Bond, to be filmed in Perth and Sydney.
+His final episode of Home and Away screened on 22 September 2016.
+On 10 May 2016, it was announced that he would be featuring in the Channel Nine miniseries, House of Bond, about former WA businessman Alan Bond, to be filmed in Perth and Sydney.
 House of Bond aired on 24 and 25 April 2017.

-2017–present: Brain tumour, "Broken Glass" & "Let's Get Lost"
+2017–2023: Brain tumour, "Broken Glass", and "Let's Get Lost"

-On 10 August 2017, it was announced that Ruffo had undergone surgery to remove a brain tumour, which was discovered after he went to the hospital suffering from a migraine.
-Ruffo posted post-surgery photos on his social media accounts asking fans to "keep him in their thoughts".
-A week later, Ruffo confirmed that he had been diagnosed with brain cancer and would begin aggressive treatment as soon as possible.
+On 10 August 2017, Ruffo announced that he had undergone surgery to remove a brain tumour, which was discovered after he went to the hospital suffering from a migraine.
+He posted post-surgery photos on his social media accounts asking fans to "keep him in their thoughts".
+A week later, he confirmed that he had been diagnosed with brain cancer and would begin aggressive treatment as soon as possible.

-During a radio interview in May 2019, Ruffo told Fitzy & Wippa that he was "currently clear of cancer".
-In June 2019, Ruffo released his first new single in four years titled, "Broken Glass".
-Ruffo told Channel 7 "This song is probably the most vulnerable song I've written.
+During a radio interview in May 2019, he told radio hosts Fitzy & Wippa that he was "currently clear of cancer".
+In June 2019, he released his first new single in four years titled, "Broken Glass".
+Ruffo told Channel 7: "This song is probably the most vulnerable song I've written.
 It's very personal for me.
 It's loosely about my experiences in the past two or three years – and about being down and out – not necessarily about cancer, but about anything like depression or losing a loved one."
+In 2020, he had a small recurring role in Neighbours as prison guard Owen Campbell.
-In November 2020, Ruffo announced via Instagram that his brain cancer had returned.

-In June 2021, Ruffo confirmed his cancer is "now stable".
-He released a single "Let's Get Lost" which Ruffo told The Morning Show is inspired by wanting to "pack up the car and get lost, just get away from everything for a while... the whole rigmarole of medication and chemotherapy, the stress of all of that."
+In November 2020, Ruffo announced that his brain cancer had returned.
+In June 2021, he confirmed his cancer was "now stable".
+He released a single "Let's Get Lost", which he told The Morning Show was inspired by wanting to "pack up the car and get lost, just get away from everything for a while... the whole rigmarole of medication and chemotherapy, the stress of all of that."
+In August 2022, he released his memoir, entitled No Finish Line.

-In September 2022, Johnny said that he wanted to make it until Christmas.